 Most of the trail tread in the forest was great, though there were a couple of places where the trail was narrow, loose, steep dirt next to a steep drop to the creek.
 I wondered (which Wild Man later also verbalized) how the horses even safely made it up that stretch of trail.

 Approaching the trailhead, a sign marked my exit of the Bob Marshall Wilderness; I assumed the Scapegoat Wilderness border was also the Bob Marshall Wilderness border, and there just wasn’t a sign for it when heading in the direction of the trailhead.
-It felt a tiny bit disappointing to have cut through a tiny section of “The Bob” ahead of going into town
+It felt a tiny bit disappointing to have cut through a tiny section of “The Bob” ahead of going into town.

 I reached the Straight Creek Trailhead just before 2 pm, and after spending a couple minutes reading one of the signs there, followed a dirt road heading to the “main road” through the area.
 Seeing a car stopped on the road, with its trunk open, I quickened my pace, hoping that I might get there before they leave, and possibly get a ride to town.
 The trailhead is in the middle of nowhere, nearly at the end of a dirt road (Benchmark Trailhead, a mile further up the road, is the end of the road).
-With no cell reception, I’d be at the mercy of whatever little traffic was here to.
+With no cell reception, I’d be at the mercy of whatever little traffic was here to get to town.

 I’d made it to the road just in time to get a very lucky ride.
 After initially backing up a bit (to tease), the car inched towards me, and I first recognized Fuck-It in the passenger seat, and Wild Man in back, with The Austrian driving.
 They’d just gotten here and picked up Wild Man, and were about to head back to Augusta, when they saw me.